rivethealth/rules_javascript/docs/module.md

 ### Yarn PnP

 Plug'n'Play is a package resolution API.
-To be precise, tt does not itself resolve module, but rather resolves "packages" to directories.
+To be precise, it does not itself resolve module, but rather resolves "packages" to directories.
 It has broad support, natively or via tool plugins.
 With this approach, rules would arrange files with their package structure, and use PnP to describe the relationships